ASU-VDA-Lab/GreenFPGA/README.md

  <img src="images/dnn.png" alt="drawing" width="600"/>

- It can be seen the extra embodied CFP that comes with manufacturing FPGA can be amortized across its multiple applcations due to its ability to re-configure and its extended life for an iso-performnace DNN applcication.
+The extra embodied CFP that comes with manufacturing FPGA can be amortized across its multiple applcations due to its ability to re-configure and its extended life for an iso-performnace DNN applcication.
 A savings of 25% CFP can be seen using FPGAs compared to ASIC.

  <img src="images/asic_fpga_app.png" alt="drawing" width="600"/>